Khuda Aur Muhabbat: Season 1

-Khuda Aur Mohabbat's season1 has a spiritual-love story of two star-struck lovers.
+Khuda Aur Mohabbat's season 1 has a spiritual-love story of two star-struck lovers.
 Hammad belongs to an elite family and has recently completed his Bachelor's in Commerce.
 Hammad's strange encounter with Imaan, the daughter of Moulvi Aleemuddin, brings an immense change in his life.
 Hammad's love at first sight with Imaan eventually leads him to leave his family and his lavish lifestyle as he struggles to be accepted by Imaan's family.
 After leaving his house, Hammad takes a job at a porter which requires hard labour.
 In the quest to be suitable for Imaan, Hammad finds spirituality and the true meaning of religion along the way.
 Despite Hammad's efforts, Moulvi Aleem refuses to understand the idea of love marriage and is unable to forgive Hammad for being in love with Imaan.
 Due to family pressure, Imaan is forced to marry her cousin Abdullah and begs Hammad to return to his own family.
 Hammad, unable to suppress his affection for Imaan, is adamant on marrying her.
 Under nerve-racking circumstances and constant tribulations, Imaan, unable to disobey her father and concurrently feeling sympathy for Hammad, falls critically ill.
-Meanwhile, Hammad constantly disagrees to return to his home, further aiding in the helplessness felt by Imaan.
+Meanwhile, Hammad constantly disagrees to return to his home, adding to the helplessness felt by Imaan.